sensu/sensu-docs/content/sensu-go/5.17/guides/email-handler.md

 You can also download the latest asset definition for your platform from [Bonsai][3] and register the asset with `sensuctl create --file filename.yml`.

-To confirm that the handler was added correctly, run:
+To confirm that the handler asset was added correctly, run:

 {{< highlight shell >}}
 sensuctl asset list